nzlosh/err-stackstorm/README.md

 `api_auth.key` | Errbot API key to authenticate with StackStorm.
 Used instead of a username/password pair or user token.
 `timer_update` | Unit: seconds.
 Default is *60*.
 Interval for err-stackstorm to refresh to list of available action aliases.  (deprecated)
 `rbac_auth.standalone` | Standalone authentication.
-`rbac_auth.serverside` | Serverside authentication, err-stackstorm will request StackStorm credentials on behalf of a chat user from StackStorm.
 `rbac_auth.clientside` | Clientside authentication, a chat user will supply StackStorm credentials to err-stackstorm via an authentication page.
 `rbac_auth.clientside.url` | Url to the authentication web page.
 `secrets_store.cleartext` | Use the in memory store.
-`secrets_store.keyring` | Use the system's keyring store.
-`secrets_store.keyring.keyring_password` | Password to unlock the keyring.
-`secrets_store.vault` | Use Hashicorp Vault store.

 ### Locale
-Errbot uses the systems locale for handling text, if your getting errors handling non ascii characters from chat `UnicodeEncodeError: 'ascii' codec can't encode character '\xe9' in position 83: ordinal not in range(128)` Make sure the systems locale is using a unicode encoding, the `.UTF8` indicates the system encoding uses unicode.
+Errbot uses the systems locale for handling text, if your getting errors handling non ascii characters from chat `UnicodeEncodeError: 'ascii' codec can't encode character '\xe9' in position 83: ordinal not in range(128)` Make sure the systems locale is using a unicode encoding, which is indicted by the `.UTF8` extension.
 ```
 # locale
 LANG=en_NZ.UTF8